CVilinsky/GbsInfectionSROM/README.md

 How To Run?
 --------------
-To run the package you need to open the plpTest.R file, which contains the updated use of PLP.
+To run the package you need to first open the project: visitGbsSrom.Rproj , then open plpTest.R , which contains the updated use of PLP.

 To install the requiered packages use:
 ```